The Meta Quest 2 is now cheaper than ever

 We compared the Meta Quest 2 to the PlayStation VR2, and while Sony’s headset is the more advanced when it comes to gaming, we still rate the Quest for its ease of use and relatively low barrier to entry.
 You can also check out our full Meta Quest 3 review if the newer headset takes your interest.

-The Meta Quest 2 has been priced at £299.99 ever since the newer model launched, so the saving isn’t quite as massive as Amazon’s listing suggests, but this is still an excellent deal on a great VR headset.
+The Meta Quest 2 has been priced at £299.99 ever since the newer model launched, so the saving isn’t quite as massive as Amazon’s listing suggests, but this is still the lowest that the VR headset has ever been.

 Securing the top spot in our review of the best VR headsets, we lauded the Meta Quest 2 as a “genuine breakthrough”.
 While it’s not the most technically advanced virtual-reality headset out there, it’s the first genuinely user-friendly one.
 “You don’t need an expensive gaming PC to plug it into, and there are no snaking cables to trip over.
 Instead, you just slip it on, grab hold of the controllers, and are immediately immersed in a believable 3D space,” said our reviewer.